-The Glendalough lake is classified as a ribbon lake.
-The Upper and the Lower lake were at first united but one of their inflow brought an amount of sediment large enough to divide the original lake in two parts.
-Close to the eastern tip of the lake passes the Wicklow Way, a long distance way marked walking trail.
-Glendalough is one of Ireland’s most beautiful destinations and attracts thousands of visitors from across the globe.
+The Glendalough lake is known as a ribbon lake.
+The upper and the lower lakes were at first united but one of their inflow brought an amount of sediment large enough to divide the original lake into two parts.
+Close to the eastern tip of the lake is the Wicklow Way, a long-distance waymarked walking trail.

-How to access Glendalough lakes and monuments,
+How to access Glendalough lakes and monuments

 Activities to do in Glendalough

 Golf.
-There are different levels of golf courses in Roundwood, Glenmalure, Aughrim and few other places
+There are different levels of golf courses in Roundwood, Glenmalure, Aughrim and few other places.

 NOTE: Swimming is not permitted in either of the Glendalough lakes for safety reason.

 Hotels in Glendalough

 All around Glendalough and Wicklow National Park, you will find plenty of hotels for all types of travellers and budgets.
 Here are some of the most popular hotels in Glendalough and its surroundings.

 Riversdale House B&B is an inexpensive bed and breakfast that features 6 ensuite rooms with tea making facilities, TV with satellite and cable channels, and close to the popular attractions of the area.